 We recommend you plan ahead because we can get busy in peak holiday periods.
 The Cave Tours are increased over peak holidays.
 To avoid disappointment please secure your tickets online before your holiday begins, as the only way to see our spectacular caves is by guided tour.

-All our tours are modified to meet the current COVIDSafe requirements, so remember to check in on arrival and we encourage you to use our sanitising stations throughout your visit.
+All our tours are modified to meet the current COVIDSafe requirements, so remember to check in on arrival, wear a mask and we encourage you to use our sanitising stations throughout your visit.

 Admission starts from:

 For every tour you book a multi cave discount will be applied.

 Formed over millions of years, this limestone cave showcases an inspiring limestone and crystal formation reaching a staggering 15 metres in height.
 As you wonder at its extraordinary features you will also see hints of marine life from 400 million years ago.
 Here you may even catch a glimpse of a dig where today’s palaeontologists are searching for ancient answers.

 Physical demand: Medium level of fitness required, 300 stairs in total.
 Enclosed footwear is essential.

 Duration: 1 Hour, 3 tours daily in off peak

 Embedded in the rock walls are thousands of fossil and bone deposits dating back over one million years.
 A paleontologist's wonderland with mammal fossils from extinct worlds, one of the reasons for our international significance.
 Encountering these caves via a restored WW1 mine shaft offers insight into the discovery of natural resources in the early twentieth century.

 Physical demand: Low level of fitness required.
 Wheelchair and pram accessible.
 Enclosed footwear is essential and hard hats provided must be warn.